smin95/smin95/content/about/index.md

 ### Education

-PhD, Computational Neuroscience, Department of Ophthalmology and Visual Sciences, Quebec, McGill University (2017 - Present).
+PhD, Computational Neuroscience, Department of Ophthalmology and Visual Sciences, Quebec, McGill University (2017 - 2021).

 Bachelors of Science, Anatomy and Cell Biology, McGill University, Quebec, Canada (2013-2017).
 Top 10% cGPA in the faculty.